How to Travel from Istanbul to Fethiye with Your eVisa

 Is it safe to travel overnight from Istanbul to Fethiye?

 Yes, Turkish night buses are safe and popular!
 Just bring earplugs, a neck pillow, and prepare to become besties with your seatmate by hour six.
-(You may not know their name, but you’ll recognize their snore forever)

 Can I use foreign SIM cards for navigation on the road?